vechain/vechain-sdk-js/packages/rpc-proxy/README.md

 2. Run `yarn start` to start the proxy server.
 3. Enjoy!

-Happy coding with theVeChain SDK!
+Happy coding with the VeChain SDK!
 ## Configuration

 The `config.json` file is used to configure the proxy server.
 It contains the following fields:

-- `url`: The URL of theVeChain Thor node.
+- `url`: The URL of the VeChain Thor node.
 - `port`: The port of the proxy server.
 - `accounts`: The accounts that the proxy server will use to sign transactions.
 - `debug`: Whether to enable debug mode.